Strings for Kids and Taconic Junior Ensemble Faculty

 Ariel Rudiakov, viola

 Violist and conductor Ariel Rudiakov is co-founder and Co-Artistic Director of Taconic Music.
-He is Music Director and conductor of Danbury Symphony Orchestra and Yonkers Philharmonic, and assistant conductor of Greenwich Symphony.
+He is Music Director and conductor of Danbury Symphony Orchestra and Yonkers Philharmonic, assistant conductor of Greenwich Symphony and Viola Instructor at Bennington College.
 From 2017–2022 Ariel was Adjunct Faculty at the University of Indianapolis coaching chamber music and conducting the chamber orchestra.
 Born in Indianapolis, IN and raised in Riverdale, NYC, Ariel comes from a musical family going back three generations.
 He holds viola performance degrees from SUNY Purchase (BM) and the University of Illinois at Champaign-Urbana (MM).
 Former member of the New York Piano Quartet and Equinox String Quartet, founding member and president of SONYC (String Orchestra of New York City), Ariel was Artistic Director of the Manchester Music Festival (VT) from 2000 to 2016.
 Resident and guest conducting positions have included the Adelphi Chamber Orchestra, Metropolitan Symphony, Bergen, and Yonkers Philharmonics, Antara Ensemble, Manchester Chamber Orchestra, Harlem Chamber Players, Sage City Symphony and recording sessions with Dance Theater of Harlem.

 François Sécordel.jpg